Hitta/partner-controls/README.md

 > L.Control.BigMapLink.js is a control that shows the a link to hitta.se

-To use, clone this repository and include the `L.Control.BigMapLink.js` or `L.Control.BigMapLink.min.js` from the `dist/controls` folder.
+To use, clone this repository and include the `L.Control.BigMapLink.js` or `L.Control.BigMapLink.min.js` from the `dist/controls/L.Control.BigMapLink` folder.
 Include this file in your project and add this setting when initiating your leaflet map

-Make sure to include L.Hitta.BigMapLink.css from the folder `dist/controls`
+This control also needs the `L.Hitta.BigMapLink.css` from the folder `dist/controls/L.Hitta.BigMapLink`

 ```
 L.map({